ayn2op/discordo/README.md

 # discordo

-[WIP] Discordo is a terminal-based Discord client that aims to be lightweight, secure, and feature-rich.
+Discordo is a terminal-based Discord client that aims to be lightweight, secure, and feature-rich.

 ![Preview](.github/preview.png)